Languages of Asia: Kra–Dai

 The Kra–Dai languages (also known as Tai-Kadai) are found in southern China, Northeast India and Southeast Asia.
 Languages given official status are Thai (Siamese) and Lao.

 Austronesian

 The Austronesian languages are widespread throughout Maritime Southeast Asia, including major languages such as Indonesian (Indonesia and Timor-Leste), Fijian (Fiji), Hiligaynon, Bikol, Ilocano, Cebuano, Tagalog (Philippines), and Malay (Brunei, Malaysia, and Singapore).
 Other significant Austronesian languages in Indonesia include Javanese, Sundanese, and Madurese.
 Meanwhile, Indonesian is the most widely spoken language in the Austronesian family.

 Dravidian

 The Dravidian languages of South India and parts of Sri Lanka include Tamil, Telugu, Kannada, Malayalam and Tulu, while smaller languages such as Gondi and Brahui are spoken in central India and Pakistan respectively.

 Afro-Asiatic

 The Afroasiatic languages (in older sources Hamito-Semitic) are represented in Asia by the Semitic branch.
-Semitic languages are spoken in Western Asia, and include the various dialects of Arabic and Aramaic, Modern Hebrew, and Modern South Arabian languages in addition to extinct languages such as Akkadian and Ancient South Arabian.
+Semitic languages are spoken in West Asia, and include the various dialects of Arabic and Aramaic, Modern Hebrew, and Modern South Arabian languages in addition to extinct languages such as Akkadian and Ancient South Arabian.